 How many people we will serve

 The Senior Program has been growing steadily since we began.
-As of October 2018, we are serving 434 seniors, delivering fresh produce twice a month.
+As of April 2019, we are serving 465 seniors, delivering fresh produce twice a month.
 Each month, we purchase nearly four tons of produce, which is delivered by 50 volunteers, all across the county.
 While our numbers continue to rise, so does the need for funding.
 We can deliver enough fresh produce, along with other donated food items to last each senior for one month.
-The cost to feed a senior is $262.50 for one year.
-That's just 74 cents per day and we can provide food for one senior for one whole year.
+It costs Pie in the Sky $262.50 for one year of deliveries to one senior.
+There is no cost for the senior.

 How we will impact the community.